andy-schulz/thekla_outdated/docs/reference/elements/ELEMENT.md

 ---
-title: element
+title: SppElement
-parent: Elements
+parent: Ref:Elements
-grand_parent: Reference
 ---

-# SppElement function
+# SppElement

 An `SppElement` can be created by calling the `element()` function.
 The `SppElement` is used when interacting with the browser or mobile device.